-This policy should be read in conjunction with the UTC's pay policy which provides details of the arrangements relating to employees pay in accordance with both the School Teachers' Pay and Conditions Document and the National Joint Council for Local Government Service Staff.
+This policy should be read in conjunction with the UTC's pay policy which provides details of the arrangements relating to employees pay.
 Where employees are eligible for pay progression, the assessment of performance throughout the cycle will be against the criteria detailed within the pay policy.

-The policy applies to the CEO/Principal and to all other UTC employees except those on contracts of less than one term, those undergoing induction (including newly qualified teachers) and those who are the subject of capability procedures.
+The policy applies to the CEO/Principal and to all other UTC employees except those on contracts of less than one term, those undergoing induction (including early years teachers) and those who are the subject of capability procedures.